MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 - Automatic updates for existing or new devices.
 - Updated status reports and alerts.

-Azure services that support these configuration management requirements include IoT Hub automatic device management, IoT Edge automatic deployments, IoT Hub scheduled jobs, and Device Update for IoT Hub.
+Azure features that support these configuration management requirements include IoT Hub automatic device management, IoT Edge automatic deployments, IoT Hub scheduled jobs, and Device Update for IoT Hub.

-For continuous updates to existing or new device and IoT Edge device configurations, such as properties, application specific settings, or relationships, use either IoT Hub automatic device management or IoT Edge automatic deployments.
-Both services are an efficient, secure, and reliable way to automate configuration deployments for either a fleet or specific group of devices.
-Both services continuously monitor all new and existing targeted devices and their configuration based on tags, to ensure these devices always have a specified configuration.
-The key difference between these services is that automatic device management applies only to non-Azure IoT Edge devices, and IoT Edge automatic deployments applies only to Azure IoT Edge devices.
+- For continuous updates to existing or new device and IoT Edge device configurations, such as properties, application specific settings, or relationships, use either IoT Hub automatic device management or IoT Edge automatic deployments.
+Both features offer an efficient, secure, and reliable way to automate configuration deployments for a fleet or specific group of devices.
+The services continuously monitor all new and existing targeted devices and their configuration based on tags, to ensure the devices always have the specified configuration.
+The key difference between these features is that automatic device management applies only to non-IoT Edge devices, and IoT Edge automatic deployments apply only to IoT Edge devices.

-To update an existing device or IoT Edge device configuration based on a one-time or recurring schedule, use Azure IoT Hub scheduled jobs.
-This service is an efficient, secure, and reliable way to provide a configuration update for either a fleet or specific group of devices at a scheduled time.
+- To update an existing device or IoT Edge device configuration based on a one-time or recurring schedule, use IoT Hub scheduled jobs.
+This feature is an efficient, secure, and reliable way to provide a configuration update for a fleet or specific group of devices at a scheduled time.

-To update existing device or IoT Edge device firmware, application, or package updates over-the-air (OTA), use [Device Update for IoT Hub](/azure/iot-hub-device-update/understand-device-update).
+- To update existing device or IoT Edge device firmware, application, or package updates over-the-air (OTA), use [Device Update for IoT Hub](/azure/iot-hub-device-update/understand-device-update).
 This service is a safe, secure, and reliable way to update a fleet or specific group of devices.

 It's a good idea to include a manual update method for IoT devices.
-Because of root certificate changes to IoT Hub or DPS, or connectivity issues, you might need to update devices using a manual method such as physically connecting to a local computer or using a local connectivity protocol such as Bluetooth.
+Because of root certificate changes or connectivity issues, you might need to update devices using a manual method such as physically connecting to a local computer or using a local connectivity protocol such as Bluetooth.

 For more information about device management, see: